Archynetys Live news trend intelligence

 Quick answers

-The outbreaks were discovered among hunter-gatherers in the Lake Baikal region of Siberia.
+The victims were hunter-gatherers found in cemeteries near Lake Baikal in Siberia.

 Topics